Why Do My Gums Bleed When I Floss?

 Bleeding Gums Remedies

-If you experience bleeding gums, there are several remedies to help improve your gum health.
+If you experience bleeding gums, there are several effective strategies to improve your gum health.
 Of course, the easiest is to build a good daily routine.
-You should always use a soft-bristled toothbrush, use antibacterial mouthwash after brushing, and finish by flossing gently.
+Use a soft-bristled toothbrush to gently clean your teeth twice daily, and incorporate daily flossing to remove plaque and food particles between teeth.
+Following brushing and flossing, rinse with an antibacterial mouthwash to reduce oral bacteria and inflammation.
 Repeating these three steps consistently will help to prevent bleeding gums.

 If you want to take it to the next step, you could work to improve your diet.
 By consuming a balanced diet that is rich in vitamins and minerals, you can prevent bleeding gums ‘from the inside.’
 In some severe cases, though, a deep cleaning from a dental professional might be necessary for long-term oral health.